Another Earth (2011, Mike Cahill)

 Though William Mapother is brilliant as the crushed, soul-destroyed victim of the crash, who finds solace, hope, and finally redemption as a result of a stranger’s entrance into his life through panicked dishonesty, Marling’s performance certainly drives the picture and seems so achingly felt it’s almost unfair to the other actors.
 There’s a moment when she has a monologue that first displays to Mapother’s John her unexpected sophistication — upending and exposing his own preconceptions, since he sees her as “just” a cleaning lady — and it’s a hypnotic moment of acting prowess that has us all riveted, like you could hear a pin drop.
 Later, John’s showcase is to play the musical saw in an empty auditorium for Rhoda… and even then, it’s the low-key honesty of her longing reaction that makes the scene special.
 We forgive her for the bad things she causes and even the potential life wreckage she inflicts; even when she does the wrong thing, we understand and we’re with her because we can position ourselves as the creator of these disasters.
 She is a human being to us, immaculately detailed and full-bodied.

 What we also are gifted with in Another Earth is an extraordinary science fiction film with a genuinely thoughtful and emotionally rich concept.
 Earth 2 turns out to embody a planet full of parallel versions of ourselves that deviated at some point, something discovered in a moving and eerily realistic newscast viewed by the characters, the composition of “SPACE STRAWBERRIES” on a dry-erase board one of many instantly unforgettable moments that I’ve had a hard time shaking.
-More pertinently, like Melancholia (and contrary to popular belief, this is one of the few resemblances), this film — made for next to nothing — casts its world-ranging, enormous tale as a personal story, almost a chamber piece.
+More pertinently, like Melancholia (and contrary to popular conversation, this is one of the few resemblances), this film — made for next to nothing — casts its world-ranging, enormous tale as a personal story, almost a chamber piece.
 The obvious larger implications that drive the climax are enough to sober you immediately — the impossibility in our world of changing what has already happened, and the often nearly intolerable scale of our yearning to do so.
 When I realized where the film was going, I actually gasped and felt ecstatic, but also in the longer term, devastated, because this is knowingly a fantasy of what a person in Rhoda’s position might want more than anything, even if she didn’t love John, and can never have: the chance to take back what she’s done.
 As the heart-filling reality of her act of selflessness takes hold, we know she will never come out from under her need to make amends for what cannot be amended.
 It’s beautiful because she’s human, awful because no resolution is really possible.

 I’ve heard varying interpretations of the ending, which features a worldess encounter with the “other” Rhoda from Earth 2 — my own immediate feeling was that it suggested that the accident had never happened there, that this well put-together version of herself was the woman she once had the potential to become.
 Others have implied it merely proves that you can never go back, the flipbook can’t turn backward, even in this hopeful fantasy; or perhaps more complications yet are in play.
 The film is disinterested in offering us time to consider all this before it cuts to black, because it’s aware we’ll spend hours, days, weeks turning it over and over in our minds, contemplating it, discussing it and debating it again and again.
 That’s how powerful, incendiary, sincerely fascinating and touching a piece of art it is.